-W. Pye, Spirit of Chinese Politics (Cambridge: MIT Press, 1968).
+115 Sun Tzu on the Art of War, translated by Lionel Giles (London: Luzai & Company, 1910), and Lucian W. Pye, Spirit of Chinese Politics (Cambridge: MIT Press, 1968).
 See also Barton Whaley, Stratagem: Deception and Surprise in War (Boston: Artech House, 2007).
 Sun Tzu wrote "All warfare is based on deception.
 Hence when able to attack, we must seem inactive: when we are near, we must make the enemy believe we are far away; when far away we must make him believe we are near.
 Hold out baits to entice the enemy.
 Feign disorder and crush him."
-Quoted in Pye and Leites, Nuances in Chinese Political Culture, op. cit.

-combat, Chinese military strategy focuses heavily on perceiving and manipulating information available to opponents as a central element of combat.
-116
+Quoted in Pye and Leites, Nuances in Chinese Political Culture, op. cit. combat, Chinese military strategy focuses heavily on perceiving and manipulating information available to opponents as a central element of combat.116

-This appreciation of the value of deception emerges from a realistic perspective of war117-warfare is, by definition, deadly and unconventional.
-Because predetermined strategies cannot be relied upon in the chaos of war, deception as a means to influence an adversary's perception of the capabilities and intentions in play can sharply influence the conditions on the ground.
-By relying on this tactic to create or improve an advantage, deception can also minimize risk in direct confrontations.
-120
+This appreciation of the value of deception emerges from a realistic perspective of war117 -warfare is, by definition, deadly and unconventional.118 Because predetermined strategies cannot be relied upon in the chaos of war, deception as a means to influence an adversary's perception of the capabilities and intentions in play can sharply influence the conditions on the ground.119 By relying on this tactic to create or improve an advantage, deception can also minimize risk in direct confrontations.120

 Deceptive tactics are as old as warfare itself.
-China may be a more successful practitioner of the art of deception than its western counterparts.
-Yet western military strategists also recognize the utility of deception in military operations and regularly deploy deceptive tactics in supporting operations.
-Contemporary international law distinguishes between lawful and unlawful deception and prohibits perfidy.
-Description of the art of deception in military operations and regularly deploy deceptive tactics in supporting operations.
-Contemporary international law distinguishes between lawful and unlawful deception and prohibits perfidy.
+China may be a more successful practitioner of the art of deception than its western counterparts.121 Yet western military strategists also recognize the utility of deception in military operations122 and regularly deploy deceptive tactics in supporting operations.123 Contemporary international law distinguishes between lawful and unlawful deception and prohibits perfidy.124

 Actions that may seem to indicate inconsistency in Chinese political and military actions in fact reflect a persistent understanding that this variability is merely a byproduct of a military philosophy that encourages pursuing advantageous conditions when the opportunity arises.
-Thus, for example, although Beijing promised Hong Kong significant autonomy for 50 years after its handover from Britain, China's recent crackdown and the implementation of the National Security Law are a reflection of the CCP's current interest in promoting domestic legitimacy and seizing the opportunity to increase its power in the region.
-125
+Thus, for example, although Beijing promised Hong Kong significant autonomy for 50 years after its handover from Britain, China's recent crackdown and the implementation of the National Security Law are a reflection of the CCP's current interest in promoting domestic legitimacy and seizing the opportunity to increase its power in the region.125

-The digital revolution has greatly expanded the methods and opportunities for perception-based tactics, with cyberspace in particular providing a new and expanding arena for deceptive or
+The digital revolution has greatly expanded the methods and opportunities for perceptionbased tactics, with cyberspace in particular providing a new and expanding arena for deceptive or